cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ### SerializePrivateKey/DeserializePrivateKey {#serialize-sk}

-For P-256, P-384 and P-521, the `SerializeSk()` function of the KEM performs the Field-Element-to-Octet-String conversion according to {{SECG}}.
+For P-256, P-384 and P-521, the `SerializePrivateKey()` function of the KEM performs the Field-Element-to-Octet-String conversion according to {{SECG}}.
 If the private key is an integer outside the range `[0, order-1]`, where `order` is the order of the curve being used, the private key is reduced to its